inspr/core-legacy/doc/workspace_init.md

 ```
 As seen above, the only mandatory fields inside of your custom structure are `Message` and `Data`, and their respective [JSON tags](https://medium.com/golangspec/tags-in-golang-3e5db0b8ef3e). `Data`'s field type is chosen by you, and can even be a new structure!

 We then can proceed to create the `main` function itself.
-Before starting the `for loop` referenced previously a new dApp client, which is used to make the Node-Sidecar communication possible, must be created:
+Before starting the `for loop` (referenced previously) a new dApp client must be instantiated to enable the Node-Sidecar communication:
 ```go
 func main() {